TanglePay/GroupFi-Chatbox/packages/sdk/README.md

         ```typescript
         // Interface representing a group
-        // groupName: Name of the group
-        // chainId: Each EVM chain has a unique chainId.
-If it's not an EVM chain, chainId can be omitted.
+        // Each group is represented by a unique identifier `groupId`.
         interface IGroup {
-          groupName: string;
-          chainId?: number
+          groupId: string
         }

         /**